vmsmith/CookBook/lessons_learned_christmas_2022.md

 * Goose
   * Bought at Marché Saint-Quentin
   * Very expensive: 217€
-  * Fed six people . . . ?
+  * Fed six people with some leftover
 * Date Sauce
+  * Slightly sweet
+  * Not sure dates in the sauce really worked - maybe cook to add flavor, then remove dates
 * Brussels sprouts
+  * Not-so-great lots in local produce stands - next time go to *Le Grande Épicerie*
+  * Slightly undercooked - needed another minute of parboiling
 * Parsnip purée
+  * Made a day early - fine
 * Cranberry sauce
-  * Bought cranberries a week early at Rue Daguerre
+  * Bought cranberries a week early at Rue Daguerre & made a few days in advance
+  * Fine
 * Dressing
+  * Wasn't sure about the timing, but it didn't seem to matter
+  * Could have used a touch more stock
 * Roasted sweet potatoes
+  * No problems
+* Tarte tatin
+  * No cooked enough to caremalize the entire top
 * Christmas pudding
+  * Underestimated the time to re-stream